 This story has action, bitter disappointments and broken agreements.
 You’ll see triumph and tribulation with both dances of celebration and battle scenes.

 Each year, they continue to improve the story telling and overall experience.

 To upgrade the pageantry of the beloved drama, new projections, pyrotechnics and sound effects have be added.

 Since opening on July 1, 1950, "Unto These Hills" has been seen by 6.5 million people.

 The 2,100-seat open-air theatre includes general and reserved seating (not a bad seat anywhere), free parking and food concessions.
 Complimentary golf-cart shuttle service transports anyone that cannot negotiate the steps.

 - To purchase tickets ($28/adult general admission and $31/adult reserved) by phone, call toll free 1-866-554-4557.
 Tickets are also available at the Cherokee Historical Association Box Office on Tsali Blvd., across the street from the Museum of the Cherokee Indian (off Highway 441 N), 9 AM-4 PM, and at the Mountainside Theatre (during the summer season - also located off Highway 441 N), 4 PM until show time.
 Or, order online.
 Paid reservations are held for late arrival.
 All tickets are held at the box office.
 Since the theatre seats 2,000+ people, a show seldom sells out, which is great for last minute planners.
 Group rates for 15+ tickets.

 - We recommend buying combo tickets that include the Drama, the adjacent Oconaluftee Indian Village and nearby Museum of the Cherokee.

-Preshow starts at 7:30 PM, and the drama begins at 8:00 PM.
+- Preshow starts at 7:30 PM with local dances and music.
+The drama begins at 8 PM.
 Performance runs two hours including intermission.
 Appropriate for all ages.